 The photo essay has always been part of my creative endeavor.
 Many of the individual images within are from larger collections and essays.
 Ranching, farming, logging as well as rodeo, pow-wow or National Parks have imagery which make them self-standing.
 The selected 56 images here though contribute to a more expansive view.

-Other contemporary issues to document showing the diversity of our people the KKK, Hindu, the border reconnaissance, immigrants with varied beliefs but all striving to call the USA their Americana.
+Other contemporary issues to document showing the diversity of our people natives and immigrants with varied beliefs but all striving to call the USA their Americana.

 Tucson, Arizona, USA